abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 From Sets to Categories
 ===

-> "...deal with all elements of a set by ignoring them and working with the set's definition." --- Dijkstra (from "On the cruelty of really teaching computing science")

 In this chapter we will see some more set-theoretic constructs, but we will also introduce their category-theoretic counterparts in an effort to gently introduce the concept of a category itself.

 When we are finished with that, we will try, (and almost succeed) to define categories from scratch, without actually relying on set theory.